 TS–024 When an auxiliary (peripheral) device is fitted to a weighing instrument

-To define the policy for confirming the accuracy and suitability of the printed and stored information generated from an approved weighing instrument.
+This policy confirms the accuracy and suitability requirements of the printed and stored information generated from an approved weighing instrument.
 This scope only applies to the auxiliary equipment that has been retrofitted to an approved instrument.

 - For a given load there must be no difference between the indications of the primary display and of the printing or storage device connected directly to the approved weighing instrument (i.e. must have the same value, decimal place and units of measurement)